 Cache

-The drivers cache metadata, which helps improve overall performance by avoiding frequent repetive metadata service calls.
-By default, the metadata cache expires after 30 minutes.
-You may set the CacheExpirationTime property to 0 to disable caching entirely.
-It is important to note metadata requests can be expensive for some services, it is not recommended to turn it off entirely unless there is a specific reason.
+The drivers cache metadata to boost performance by reducing repetitive service calls.
+By default, this cache expires after 30 minutes.
+If you prefer not to cache metadata, set the CacheExpirationTime property to 0—but note that metadata requests can be resource intensive, so disabling caching is generally not recommended without a specific reason.

 Note: The JDBC driver only caches metadata in memory and does not cache any execution results.